Khvalynsk culture

-The Khvalynsk culture was a Middle Copper Age ("Eneolithic") culture (c.
-4900 – 3500 BC) of the middle Volga region.
+The Khvalynsk culture is a Middle Copper Age Eneolithic culture (c.
+4,900 – 3,500 BC) of the middle Volga region.
 It takes its name from Khvalynsk in Saratov Oblast.
-The Khvalynsk culture extended from the Samara Bend in the north (the location of some of the most important sites such as Krivoluchye) to the North Caucasus in the south, from the Sea of Azov in the west to the Ural River in the east.
-It was preceded by the Early Eneolithic Samara culture, from which it came, and succeeded by the Late Eneolithic, Early Yamna culture, into which it developed.

-The Khvalynsk culture is associated with speakers of an early stage of the Proto-Indo-European language.
+It was preceded by the Early Eneolithic Samara culture.

 Dating

-A number of calibrated C-14 readings obtained from material in the graves of the type site date the culture certainly to the approximate window, 5000–4500 BCE.
+A number of calibrated C-14 readings obtained from material in the graves of the type site date the culture certainly to the approximate window, 5,000–4,500 BCE.
 This material is from Khvalynsk I, or Early Khvalynsk.
 Khvalynsk II, or Late Khvalynsk, is Late Eneolithic.
 Asko Parpola regards Khvalynsk culture to be c.
-5000 to 3800 BCE.
+5,000 to 3,800 BCE.

-Nina Morgunova regards Khvalynsk I as Early Eneolithic, contemporary with the second stage of Samara culture called Ivanovka and Toksky stage, which pottery was influenced by Khvalynsk culture, as calibrated period of this second stage of Samara culture is 4850–3640 BCE.
+Nina Morgunova regards Khvalynsk I as Early Eneolithic, contemporary with the second stage of Samara culture called Ivanovka and Toksky stage, which pottery was influenced by Khvalynsk culture, as calibrated period of this second stage of Samara culture is 4,850–3,640 BCE.
 Marija Gimbutas, however, believed Samara was earlier and placed Khvalynsk I in the Developed Eneolithic.

 Not enough Samara culture dates and sites exist to settle the question.
 After c.
-4500 BCE, Khvalynsk culture united the lower and middle Volga sites keeping domesticated sheep, goats, cattle, and maybe horses.
+4,500 BCE, Khvalynsk culture united the lower and middle Volga sites keeping domesticated sheep, goats, cattle, and maybe horses.

 Sites

 The Khvalynsk type site is a cemetery, 30 m by 26 m, containing about 158 skeletons, mainly in single graves, but some two to five together.
 They were buried on their backs with knees contracted.
 Twelve of the graves were covered with stone cairns.
 Sacrificial areas were found similar to those at Samara, containing horse, cattle and sheep remains.

 An individual grave was found in 1929 at Krivoluchie with grave goods and the remains placed on ochre, face up, knees contracted.
-A 67 m high earthen kurgan at Nalchik, approximately thirty metres in diameter, contained 121 individual graves of remains placed face up, knees contracted, on ochre with a covering of stone.